Rajput: History of Rajput Kingdoms

 The Rajput kingdoms were disparate: loyalty to a clan was more important than allegiance to the wider Rajput social grouping, meaning that one clan would fight another.
 This and the internecine jostling for position that took place when a clan leader (raja) died meant that Rajput politics were fluid and prevented the formation of a coherent Rajput empire.

 Mughal period

+The 1567–1568 Siege of Chittorgarh led by Mughal Emperor Akbar during the Mughal–Rajput wars.

 Rajputs played an important role in the Mughal history.
 From Akbar's rule, Rajput leaders were integrated into the Mughal ruling elite through court appointments and matrimonial alliances.
 Mughal emperors like Jahangir and Shah Jahan were born from Rajput mothers.
 Due to the presence of princes born to Rajput mothers in the Mughal harem as well as Rajput officers serving in the Mughal army, the Rajput values got diffused into the Mughal imperial system.

 Babur's period

 The defeat of a Rajput coalition by Babur in the Battle of Khanwa is considered a turning point in the history of North India.